e271828e/Flight.jl/docs/notes/design/framework_spec.md

 nominal exact-match doctrine for table cells untouched.
 Converters run here and in `capture`'s gather ([§14.10](#1410-linearization-tap-selectors-one-seeded-pass-a-pure-query)) — the write paths — never on state views
 ([§7.1](#71-continuous-state-structured-immutable-flat-backing)).
 Overlay
-partiality for `m`/`z` stores is baked the same way: the writer holds `merge(init_m_defaults, overlay)` with the base resolved at compile time ([§14.1](#141-conditions-are-path-addressed-overlays-on-the-declared-defaults)'s fork).
+partiality for the `m` and discrete-`x` stores is baked the same way: the writer holds `merge(init_m_defaults, overlay)` with the base resolved at compile time ([§14.1](#141-conditions-are-path-addressed-overlays-on-the-declared-defaults)'s fork).